Andrew-S-Rosen/cbe504/main.typ

 Should we wish to consider a net reaction rather than individual elementary reactions, the above expression can also be rewritten without the summation as
 $ m hat(C)_"P" (dif T)/(dif t) - alpha T V (dif P)/(dif t) &= - Delta H_("rxn") r V + accent(Q,dot). $<eq:batch_nonisothermal>

-There we have it---a compact expression for the energy balance in a single-phase batch reactor, which can be coupled with the mass balance to better understand reaction progress.
+There we have it---a compact expression for the energy balance in a single-phase batch reactor, which can be coupled with the material balance to better understand reaction progress.

 === Simplifying Cases